fvnknoots/fvnknoots.Retouched/README.md

 #### Notes

   * SMGs and sidearms have decreased damage across all ranges.
+  * G2 and DMR have increased headshot multipliers to compensate for damage nerfs
   * ARs have near range damage decreased, but vanilla far ranges.
   * Melee now needs to be used on a slightly damaged enemy.